romanpauk/dingo/test/matrix/README.md

 executable has one implementation source and one runner containing its assigned rows; outer operator and container remain coverage axes rather than compilation boundaries.
 Generation also writes `build/test/generated/matrix/dependency-composition-coverage.md`.
-The report records generated, supported, and skipped cells by operation, operator, container, scope, and request strategy, followed by the unsupported-reason totals.
-These aggregates are contract-tested against the row catalog.
+This build-local diagnostic records supported cases, functionality gaps, and intentional constraints by operation, operator, container, scope, and request strategy.
+It also records how many supported cases the active profile tests directly.
+It is not committed; the aggregate tests are the stability contract.

 Behavioral scenarios retain executables named for their suites and implementation sources sharded by scenario.
 Their runners are batched by executable.
 A suite may combine registration and scenario sources; for example, `nested_container` keeps native parent resolution in the registration family and adds the standalone cross-parent scenario shards to the same test executable.

 Python selects, validates, names, and shards valid rows.
 Generic row behavior lives in typed C++ policies, while complete behavioral and regression cases live